 Anyone *can* demo their kitchen and have a crack at a remodel, but that doesn’t guarantee results.
 Bringing on board the pros tends to leave you with more benefits down the line, even if it costs a little more today.

 In the case of the new kitchen, you pay today to bring in an expert team and you end up with an awesome kitchen that increases the value of your home.
 And when we talk about Google Ads, an agency can help deliver results that bring in more clicks and calls, so you make your money back and turn a profit on top.

 Agency fees typically fall into one of two categories:

-Fixed fees mean you know exactly what’s coming out of your bank account each month.
-While the percentage model means you pay a percentage of your overall advertising budget, typically 10-50% .
+- Fixed PPC fees = you know exactly what’s coming out of your bank account each month

 We’ve packed a lot of info into this guide so if you’ve scrolled to the bottom for a bite-sized version we get it.